jacknot/justin.duch.me/_posts/2020-11-24-recycling-is-propaganda.md

 Wow, what a predicament.
 Obviously you just can't use another material, single use plastic is amazing.
 It's cheap, it's easy to make, and you can't re-use it.
 If people are able to re-use their stuff, then that means they won't buy as many things from you!
 No way are you going to let that happen!

 Thankfully, there's an obvious solution that us businessmen have been using for decades: ~~lie~~ uhh I mean **advertise**.
-We will advertise our way out of a can't-recycle-it problem.
+We will advertise our way out of this can't-recycle-it problem.

 In an interview by NPR reporter Laura Sullivan, Larry Thomas, a lobbiest for the plastics industry said:[^4]